-2nd-level conjuration
+DUST DEVIL 2nd-level conjuration

-Components: V, S, M (a pinch of dust)
+Range: 60 feet Components: V, S, M (a pinch of dust) Duration: Concentration, up to 1 minute

 Choose an unoccupied 5-foot cube of air that you can see within range.
 An elemental force that resembles a dust devil appears in the cube and lasts for the spell's duration.